 - Communicate with your doctor if you have or have ever had cancer, an irregular heartbeat, or acquired immunodeficiency syndrome (AIDS)

-- Inform your doctor if you are pregnant, especially if you plan to become pregnant, are in the first three months of your pregnancy, or are breastfeeding.
+- Inform your doctor if you are pregnant, especially if you plan to become pregnant, are in the first three months, or are breastfeeding.
 Your doctor can advise you to use birth control to prevent pregnancy while using medicines.

 Immune-compromised or HIV/AIDS patients are likely to have fluconazole side effects.
 Fluconazole’s side effects, such as nausea, headache, and stomach pain, can start quickly if given an injection.
-But when taking Fluconazole by mouth, minor side effects could occur within an hour or two.
+But minor side effects could occur within an hour or two when taking fluconazole by mouth.

 Common side effects

 - Headache.
-It is the most common side effect in people receiving a single large dose.
+It is the most common side effect in people receiving a large dose.

 - Nausea.
 It is the most common side effect in people taking multiple smaller doses.

 - Abdominal pain.
-This is a common side effect of Fluconazole, which is more likely with the administration of the drug in a single large dose.
+This is a common side effect of fluconazole, which is more likely with administering the drug in a single large dose.
 In clinical trials, about 6% of people getting one large dose complained of stomach pain.